keboola/developers-docs/extend/docker-runner/index.md

 There is a [predefined interface](/extend/common-interface/) with Docker Runner, consisting mainly of a [folder structure](/extend/common-interface/folders/) and a [serialized configuration file](/extend/common-interface/config-file/).
-All [components](/extend/component/) including R and Python Transformations are run using Docker Runner.
+All [components](/extend/component/), including our internal R and Python Transformations, are run using Docker Runner.

 ## Workflow
 The Docker Runner functionality can be described in the following steps: